Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite: Methods

+In \autoref{fig:Glazer_space}a and \autoref{fig:Glazer_space}b we plot the harmonic phonon dispersions and crystal structures of \ce{BaZrS3} in the cubic \hmn{Pm-3m} phase and experimentally observed \hmn{Pnma} phase.
 The aristotype cubic \hmn{Pm-3m} phase is the simplest perovskite form.
 However, perovskites often adopt lower-symmetry, distorted non-cubic phases \cite{tilley2016perovskites}.
-Distortions in the cubic perovskite give rise to a wide range of structures which can be classified into three categories\cite{lufaso2004jahn, howard2005structures}: (i) \ce{BX6} octahedral tilting; (ii) distortions of the \ce{BX6} octahedra; and (iii) B-site cation displacements.
+Distortions in the cubic perovskite give rise to a wide range of structures which can be classified into three categories: (i) \ce{BX6} octahedral tilting; (ii) distortions of the \ce{BX6} octahedra; and (iii) B-site cation displacements \cite{lufaso2004jahn, howard2005structures}.
 Octahedral tilting leads to 15 possible space groups as identified by Glazer \cite{glazer1972classification}.

-In \autoref{fig:Glazer_space}a and b, we plot the harmonic phonon dispersions and crystal structures of the cubic \hmn{Pm-3m} and the experimentally observed \hmn{Pnma} phase.
-The cubic \hmn{Pm-3m} \ce{BaZrS3} phase ($a^0 a^0 a^0$ in Glazer notation) is dynamically unstable indicating the presence of a lower-symmetry stable structure at \qty{0}{\kelvin}\cite{pallikara2022physical}.
-The imaginary phonon modes at the M point of the Brillouin zone correspond to in-phase ($^+$) tilting of the \ce{ZrS6} octahedra and are described with the irrep M$_2^+$ (for a unit cell with an origin at the Ba-site).
+\ce{BaZrS3} in the cubic \hmn{Pm-3m} phase ($a^0 a^0 a^0$ in Glazer notation) is dynamically unstable indicating the presence of a lower-symmetry stable structure at \qty{0}{\kelvin}\cite{pallikara2022physical}.
+The imaginary phonon modes at the M point of the Brillouin zone correspond to in-phase ($^+$) tilting of the \ce{ZrS6} octahedra and are described with the irrep M$_2^+$ (for a unit cell with an origin at the Ba-site) \cite{Glazer2021Journey}.
 The imaginary modes at the R point correspond to out-of-phase ($^-$) tilting and have irrep R$_5^-$.
 Both modes are triply degenerate.
-Distortions along one M-mode and two perpendicular R-modes result in a dynamically stable orthorhombic \hmn{Pnma} phase ($a^- a^- c^+$).
-The dynamic and energetic stability of the orthorhombic phase at \qty{0}{\kelvin} is in agreement with previous experimental and DFT studies reporting it to be stable at low temperatures \cite{lelieveld1980sulphides, okai1988preparation, perera2016chalcogenide}.
+Distortions along one M-mode and two perpendicular R-modes result in a dynamically stable orthorhombic \hmn{Pnma} phase ($a^+ b^- b^-$).
+The dynamic and energetic stability of the orthorhombic phase at \qty{0}{\kelvin} is in agreement with previous experimental and \gls{dft} studies reporting it to be stable at low temperatures \cite{lelieveld1980sulphides, okai1988preparation, perera2016chalcogenide}.